Mithun162001/Statistics-Exam-notebook/README.md

 # Statistics-Exam-notebook
-A python notebook for statsitic exam 3rd semester
+A python notebook for statistics exam 3rd semester

 *Use the statistic.ipynb for calculating the following operations*